Ownership of Arsenal F.C. & W.F.C.: Current shareholders

-As of 26 September 2018, Stan Kroenke, owner of Kroenke Sports Enterprises (KSE), is the sole owner.
+As of 26 September 2018, Stan Kroenke, is the sole owner of Kroenke Sports Enterprises (KSE).

 Kroenke's holdings in the club began with an initial 9.9% bought from ITV plc in April 2007; initially treated with hostility, he is now regarded as an ally of the Arsenal board and was appointed a non-executive director of the club in September 2008.
 Kroenke brought his stake in the club up to 20.5% following a purchase of shares from fellow director Danny Fiszman.
 On 1 May 2009, Arsenal announced that Kroenke had bought a further 4,839 shares from the Carr family, including Richard Carr, also a director, which made him the largest shareholder of the company with 28.3%.
-On November the same year, this increased to the maximum 29.9% limit.
+In November of the same year, this increased to the maximum 29.9% limit.

 A rival bid for the club came from Red & White Holdings, which was co-owned by Russian billionaire Alisher Usmanov and London-based financier Farhad Moshiri.
 Red & White bought the stake held by former Arsenal vice-chairman David Dein, as well as stakes owned by Lansdowne and many other minor shareholders, and as of September 2011 own 18,204 shares (29.25%) of the club.
 This is the largest single stake owned by a non-board member.
 This led to press speculation of a bidding war between Kroenke and Usmanov.
 However, Kroenke agreed not to purchase more than 29.9% of the club until at least September 2009, while the rest of the board agreed not to consider a sale of their shares to "non-permitted persons" until at least April 2009, and had first option on each other's shares until October 2012.